cloudfoundry/uaa/docs/UAA-Security.md

 User accounts are either of type "user" or type "admin" (using the SCIM `type` field from the core schema).
-These translate into Spring Security granted authorities `[ROLE_USER]` or `[ROLE_ADMIN,ROLE_USER]` for the purposes of access decisions within the UAA (i.e. admin users also have the user role).
+These translate into Spring Security granted authorities, `[ROLE_USER]` or `[ROLE_ADMIN,ROLE_USER]` respectively, for the purposes of access decisions within the UAA (i.e. admin users also have the user role).
 Granted authorities are available to Resource Servers via the `/check_token` endpoint, or by decoding the access token.

 Resource Servers may choose to use this information as part of an access decision, but in general they will need to maintain their own